codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 Let's take a closer look at each of these, adding some more context.

 ### Unfamiliar with codebase
+You arrive for work one day and your manager (if you have one) informs you there is a requirement for something to be changed on system x.
+The name system x rings a bell, was it from a water cooler chat last week?
+You know what's coming.
+They ask who would like to volunteer to implement this change in the dark and mysterious system x.
+So like the good person you are, put your hand up and announce "I will!".
+Everyone is staring at you, in envy of your bravery.

+You now wonder what you have got yourself into, and soon you will find out.
 ### New to the team
 ### Lack of context
 ### Pressure from others